natechnivan/dotnet-core-sqldb-azureapp/README.md

 # dotnet-core-sqldb-azureapp
-A simple MVC application to demonstrates how to build data-driven .NET Core apps in Azure App Service
+A simple TODO List MVC application to demonstrates how to build data-driven .NET Core apps in Azure App Service